North Korea's Kim Jong Un says new tactical missile launch was warning to South Korea: KCNA

 SEOUL (Reuters) - North Korean leader Kim Jong Un inspected the demonstration of a “new-type tactical guided weapon” on Thursday as a warning to South Korea to stop importing high-tech weapons and conducting joint military exercises, state media KCNA said on Friday.

-North Korea test-fired two new short-range ballistic missiles on Thursday, South Korean officials said, its first missile test since Kim and U.S. President Donald Trump agreed to revive decentralization talks last month.
+North Korea test-fired two new short-range ballistic missiles on Thursday, South Korean officials said, its first missile test since Kim and U.S. President Donald Trump agreed to revive denuclearization talks last month.

 The KCNA report did not mention Trump or the United States, but it said Kim criticized South Korean authorities for carrying on with joint exercises, which are usually conducted with U.S. troops.